Contributing to FatPy¶

 Test-Driven Development¶

-FatPy follows Test-Driven Development (TDD) principles:
+FatPy follows Test-Driven Development (TDD) principles¶

-For more details, see the Testing Guide.
+For more details, see the Testing Guide

 Coding Standards¶

-- Ruff - Linting and formatting
+- Ruff - Linting and formatting for consistent code style.

-- MyPy - Type checking
+- MyPy - Static type checking for reliability.

-- Pre-commit - Automated quality checks
+- Pre-commit - Automated checks before commits.

 Running Code Quality Checks¶